isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

               }
 ```

-## Apply styles to cross-references
+## Apply styles to footnote cross-references

 You can also cross-reference a footnote and refer to the same footnote multiple times in your PDF output.
 This helps you refer to the same citation or detailed note various times in the document without creating a footnote for it again.